Long Island City: Blissville

 Blissville, which has the ZIP Code 11101, is a neighborhood within Long Island City, located at 40°44′4.87″N 73°56′9.81″W and bordered by Calvary Cemetery to the east; the Long Island Expressway to the north; Newtown Creek to the south; and Dutch Kills, a tributary of Newtown Creek, to the west.
 Blissville was named after Neziah Bliss, who owned most of the land in the 1830s and 1840s.
 Bliss built the first version of what was known for many years as the Blissville Bridge, a drawbridge over Newtown Creek, connecting Greenpoint, Brooklyn and Blissville; it was replaced in the 20th century by the Greenpoint Avenue Bridge, also called the J. J. Byrne Memorial Bridge, located slightly upstream.
 Blissville existed as a small village until 1870 when it was incorporated into Long Island City.
 Historically an industrial neighborhood, it has Triangle 54, a small park with a monument at 54th Avenue and 48th Street.

 Hunters Point

 Hunters Point is located on the south side of Long Island City, along Newtown Creek.
 The area took the name Hunters Point in 1825, named after British sea captain George Hunter whose family operated the site as a 210-acre farm.

 It contains the Hunters Point Historic District, a national historic district that includes 19 contributing buildings along 45th Avenue between 21st and 23rd Streets.
 They are a set of townhouses built in the late 19th century.
 The historic district was created by the New York City Landmarks Preservation Commission in 1968, and was listed on the National Register of Historic Places in 1973.

-The modern Queens West and Hunter's Point South developments are located on the waterfront.
+The modern Queens West and Hunter's Point South developments are located on the East River waterfront.